 Eventing & Jumper Trainer

-Holly Jacks-Smither is a BC native who moved to Ontario and worked with international riders, competing and training horses before starting her own riding and training business in 2006.
+Holly Jacks-Smither is a BC native who moved to Ontario and has worked with many top international riders, competing and training horses before starting her own riding and training business in 2006.
 Since that time, Holly has been to 2 nations cups (Aachen and Great Meadows) to represent Canada.
-In 2015 she was long listed for the Pan Am games in Toronto, Canada.
+In 2015 she was long listed for the Pan am games in Toronto, Canada.
 She was short listed for the 2016 Olympic games in Rio De Janeiro, Brazil.
-Holly completed her first 4* at the soon to be 5* Kentucky 3-day event in 2017 and competed for a second time in 2018.
+Holly completed her first 5* at the Kentucky 3-day event in 2017 and competed for a second time in 2018.
 As of 2019, Holly currently has two horses which she has produced herself declared for the Pan Am games in Lima, Peru.